- What You Should Know About Children’s Life Insurance

-Harris is currently being held without bond.
-But the question regarding Cooper’s two life insurance policies is still in play.
+The question regarding Cooper’s two life insurance policies is still in play.
 Will his family still get the proceeds from his policies?
+Not likely.

 In most cases, it will be investigated until a conviction is secured.
 Even if someone is not charged with a crime, the insurer does not have to pay out.
 If there is strong evidence of neglect and this type of conduct caused the death of the insured, the company can deny paying the beneficiary.